Forever, one of us.

 In Our Hearts & Adventures

-Three days into the new year we lost one of our own.
-It was sudden.
-And though the river keeps flowing, the wound is still raw.
+This page is to honor of our own, who left us suddenly last year.
+Though the river keeps flowing, the wound still remains.
 Mahan worked on our team for nearly seven years; a river guide, a trainer, a CPR and wilderness medicine instructor, and at times warehouse support.
 He left behind a fiancée and stepson, his own siblings, and an entire crew of friends and family at Desert Adventures.

 We miss him.